gnaneshwardammu/QR-Code-Generator/README.md

 - Simple and responsive user interface.

 ## 📂 Project Structure
 qr-code-generator/
-  ├── index.html # Main HTML file
+  ├── index.html
-  ├── style.css # CSS file for styling
+  ├── style.css
-  ├── script.js # JavaScript file for functionality
+  ├── script.js
-  └── README.md # Project documentation

 ## 🌐 Demo
-Check out the live version of the project here: [QR Code Generator](https://username.github.io/qr-code-generator/)
+Check out the live version of the project here: [QR Code Generator](https://gnaneshwardammu.github.io/QR-Code-Generator/)
-*(Replace `username` with your GitHub username)*

 ## 🛠️ How to Use
 1. Clone the repository: